mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 The final thing to discuss is the luck involved in mining.
 As you may have guessed, each bitcoin block will contain different data to all the blocks that have come before it.
-No other block will have the same transactions, the same timestamp, the same previous block hash, etc as the current block.
+No other block will have the same transactions, the same timestamp, the same previous block hash, etc, as the current block.
 This means that miners will need to try lots of nonce values in order to mine a block - i.e. they cannot simply guess the nonce value straight away.
 The more digits that must be matched, the more hashing attempts that must be made on average.
-In fact the average number of hashing attempts needed to match a hex digit with a hash can be calculated using the following expession:
+In fact the average number of hashing attempts needed to match a hex digit with a hash can be calculated using the following expression:

 <div class="horizontal-center">
 <pre>